Matthew Gines is a Lecturer and the Director of the School of Architecture and Planning’s

 Junior.
 At the University of North Carolina at Charlotte, Matthew worked in the Digital Design

 Center as a research assistant, he received an award for “Excellence in Digital Design” and

 published his thesis, “Beyond Temporality - The Dis-assemblable System.”

-School of Architecture and Planning at the University of New Mexico, Albuquerque, NM, US, Lecturer + Fabrication Laboratory Director
+The University of New Mexico, Albuquerque, NM, US, Senior Lecturer III + Fabrication Laboratory Director

 University of North Carolina at Charlotte, Charlotte, NC, US, MArch, Master of Architecture